 This is a one-day course which consists of five hours of teaching time.

-This foundation course helps novice computer science teachers access the GCSE CS Accelerator Programme.
-It is strongly recommended that its counterpart course an introduction toalgorithms, programming and data in GCSE computer science is also attended before progressing further into the programme.
+This foundation course helps novice computer science teachers access the Computer Science Accelerator Programme.
+It is strongly recommended that its counterpart course An introduction to algorithms, programming and data in GCSE computer scienceis also attended before progressing further into the programme.

 - Learn how data is inputted into a computer, how it is processed, stored and output in a useful form